 Traditional education facilities have upped their game to allow people to do learning online.
 Many of them are giving their services for free to give you a taste of what kind of skills you can learn at the facility.

-Taking the opportunity to learn a new skill can help you; not just right now, but possibly in the workforce.
-There are many jobs that require specific skills and if you take these online learning courses, you can get certifications that open opportunities for you.
-With COVID, a lot of businesses are hiring for home-based employees.
-So you can actually work at home with these specific skills and get paid by top companies.
+Taking the opportunity to learn a new skill can help you, not just right now but possibly in the workforce.
+Many jobs require specific skills, and if you take these online learning courses, you can get certifications that open opportunities for you.
+With COVID, many businesses are hiring home-based employees.
+So you can work at home with these specific skills and get paid by top companies.

-One of the education services that I recommend is you, Udmey.
+One of the education services that I recommend is, Udemy.
 You get skilled professional individuals teaching you.
 The cost of these courses is very affordable.

 Want to learn a language?
-I looked into some affordable options like Babble and Duolingo.
-The price for these services is pretty low and it gives you a wide variety of languages that you can study.
-There's a large deaf community within our own country.
-Many of the people who are in the hearing community don't know how to connect with the deaf community.
+Some affordable options like Babble and Duolingo.
+The price for these services is pretty low, and it gives you a wide variety of languages that you can study.
+There's a sizeable deaf community near you?
+Many of the people in the hearing community don't know how to connect with the deaf community.
 Another language option is ASL, American sign language.
-Learning ASL will give you an opportunity, not only to learn a language but also to learn the culture of the deaf community.
-There are many resources to learn ASL, but the one, that I recommend, simply because of the way that he teaches, is Dr. Bill Vicars.
+Learning ASL will allow you to learn a language and learn the culture of the deaf community.
+There are many resources to learn ASL, but the one, that I recommend, simply because of how he teaches is Dr. Bill Vicars.
 You can find him on YouTube.

 Skills you can master

 How about turning a hobby into a business?
-Understand the craft, learning the craft, and becoming a master of it.
+Understand the craft, learn it, and become a master of it.
 Once you become a master, you can turn it into a business.

 A word to the wise before you put any money down on any education service or program, make sure that they are credible.
-I'm referring to things that request money.
-See if there's a 30 day money back guarantee, so if you aren't satisfied with the service.
-Make sure that you are really careful who you give your money to and try to be budget friendly.
+I'm referring to things that request cash.
+See if there's a 30-day money-back guarantee if you aren't satisfied with the service.
+Make sure that you are careful with whom you give your money and be budget-friendly.

-One of the things I learned with coaching with clients is that often people get excited about it, starting something, but have a hard time finishing it.
-I would encourage you if you're going to start any program to go ahead and be committed to the process from start to finish.
+One of the things I learned with coaching clients is that people often get excited about starting something but have a hard time finishing it.
+If you're going to start any program, I will encourage you to go ahead and be committed to the process from start to finish.

 Be Blessed and Be a Blessing!